asamuzaK/withExEditorHost/README.md

 npm run setup
 ```

-Then you will be asked which browser you want to setup the host for, so please select from the browsers listed.

-After that, you will be prompted for the following, please input as appropriate.
+During the setup process, you will be prompted to provide the following information.
+Please enter the appropriate values:

-* Enter editor path
+* **Enter editor path:** Provide the full path to your preferred text editor.
-* Enter command line options
+* **Enter command line options:** Specify any command-line arguments your editor requires.
-  * NOTE: Quote the argument if it contains spaces or backslashes.
+  * *Note:* Enclose the argument in quotes if it contains spaces or backslashes.
+(Example: `-a -b "C:\\Program Files"`)
-    For example: `-a -b "C:\Program Files"`
-  * NOTE: You can use the temporary file placeholder `${file}` in the arguments.
+  * *Note:* You can use the `${file}` placeholder in the arguments to represent the temporary file.
+(Example: `-a ${file} \-b`)

-    For example: `-a ${file} -b`
+**Note:** If you have enabled Mandatory Access Control (e.g., AppArmor) for your web browser, ensure that its profile allows the execution of the withexeditorhost.sh script.

 If config files are created successfully, enable withExEditor again.
 The browser and the host get connected and the editor will be ready to use.

-NOTE: If you have enabled Mandatory Access Control (for example, AppArmor) for your web-browser, ensure the profile allows the `withexeditorhost.sh` script to be executed.

 ### Options

-In the setup script you can specify some options.
+You can specify several options when running the setup script:

 #### -b --browser

-To specify the browser, please use `-b` or `--browser` option.
+Use this option to specify the target browser for the installation.

 ```console
 npm run setup -- --browser=firefox